PyCQA/flake8-pyi/README.rst

 * Y010: Function body must contain only "...".
 Stub files should not contain code, so function bodies should be empty.
 Currently, we make exceptions for raise statements and for assignments in `__init__` methods.
+* Y011: All default values for typed function arguments must be "...".
+Type checkers ignore the default value, so the default value is not useful information in a stub file.

 The following warnings are disabled by default: